ncatlab/nlab-content/pages/138.md

 ### Over Verdier sites
  {#OverVerdierSites}

 The following definitions and statements capture the fact that over certain nice [[site]]s it is sufficient to consider certain nice hypercovers.
-This is due to ([Dugger-Hollander-Isaksen, section 8](#DuggerHollanderIsaksen)).
+This is due to ([Dugger-Hollander-Isaksen 02, section 8](#DuggerHollanderIsaksen02)).

 +-- {: .num_defn}
 ###### Definition